What is a Transfer on Death (TOD) account?

 A Transfer on Death (TOD) account allows an account owner to designate one or more beneficiaries who will receive the assets in the account upon the owner’s death, without those assets having to go through probate.

-Does New York recognize TOD accounts?
+Does New York recognize Transfer on Death accounts?

 Yes, New York allows the use of TOD registrations for certain assets.
 These are typically available for brokerage accounts, securities, and in some cases, other financial assets.
 New York's recognition of TOD accounts helps streamline the process of transferring assets upon death directly to the beneficiary named on the account.